Academic Policies And Procedures

 Dean’s List

-Each semester in the 2024-2025 academic year J.D. students whose semester grade point average places them in the top 30% of their class will be awarded Dean’s List status.
+Each semester in the academic year, J.D. students whose term merit point ratio places them in the top 30% of their class will be awarded Dean’s List status.
 Students are notified of this honor and a notation on their official and unofficial transcripts.

 Myron Taylor Scholar